nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 Nginx for Azure can find and load balance traffic, with whichever Kubernetes CNI your Cluster is using.

-## Nginx for Azure Load Balancing for Nginx Ingress Headless Service
+## Nginx for Azure - Load Balancing the Nginx Ingress Headless Service

-In this Advanced Lab Exercise, you will configure Nginx for Azure to load balance requests directly to the Nginx Ingress Controller running in AKS2, leveraging the Azure CNI / Calico.
-This architecture will `bypass NodePort` on the Kubernetes Nodes, allowing N4A to connect to Nginx Ingress Pod directly.
-This is called a Kubernetes Headless Service.
+In this Advanced Lab Exercise, you will configure a Headless Kubernetes Service, and configure Nginx for Azure to load balance requests directly to the Nginx Ingress Controller running in AKS2, leveraging the Azure CNI / Calico.
+This architecture will `bypass NodePort` on the Kubernetes Nodes, allowing N4A to connect to Nginx Ingress Pod(s) directly on the same Subnet.
+You will use the `Nginx 4 Azure/Plus Resolver`, to dynamically create the Upstream list, by querying Kube-DNS.

+>**NOTE:** This exercise requires detailed understanding and expertise with Kubernetes networking/CNI, Kube-DNS, Nginx Ingress, and the Nginx Plus Resolver.

+< N4A > Nginx-ingress Headless diagram here >

 1. Inspect the `lab5/nginx-ingress-headless.yaml` manifest.
 You are creating another Service, that represents the Nginx Plus Ingress Controller(s).